 Any final thoughts or advice?

 Be humble, learn, adapt, and admit there are no such things as experts in this space – only people with experience that is specialized and valuable.
-Blockchain marketing expert is an oxymoron in my eyes, but I do admit the experience I have had does give me a unique advantage, and that is the value I try to provide clients.Opinions expressed here by Contributors are their own.
+Blockchain marketing expert is an oxymoron in my eyes, but I do admit the experience I have had does give me a unique advantage, and that is the value I try to provide clients.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.